kexinchu/work-life-balance/Speak/Speak-Part I 雅思哥.md

-room family live:    they never come to the house and live with me. it's too small usually do :         watching TV, read books and sometimes play computer games live for a long time:No,  saving for a down payment on a house.  own my own house in the future. prefer house or flat:   It's hard to say, but if I had to choose, it would be house, It's more convenient for cooking. transport facilities:   Yes, I can walk home from the subway station about 20 minutes. the reason why I choose this house. kind of house prefer:   a big house with at least 3 rooms, parents can live with me. favorate room? :        the kitchen, I enjoy cooking
+room family live:    they never come to the house and live with me. it's too small usually do :         watching TV, read books and sometimes play computer games live for a long time:No,  saving for a down payment on a house.  own my own house in the future. prefer house or flat:   It's hard to say, but if I had to choose, i would like to choose house, It's more convenient for cooking. transport facilities:   Yes, I can walk home from the subway station about 20 minutes. the reason why I choose this house. kind of house prefer:   a big house with at least 3 rooms, parents can live with me. favorate room? :        the kitchen, I enjoy cooking